Kavit900/Kavit900.github.io/_posts/2016-01-30-next-permutation.md

 ## Algorithm

-1. Scan from right to left, find the element that is less than it's previous one.
+1. Scan from right to left, find the element that is less than it's previous one, save the position of the element in p variable.

-2. Scan from right to left, find the first element that is greater than p.
+2. Scan from right to left, find the first element that is greater than p, save the position of the element in q variable.

 3. Swap p and q now.